xiangyucai/ratelimiterdemo/README.md

 # ratelimiterdemo
-A demo project for rate limiter of standalone server
+<p>A demo project for rate limiter of standalone server</p>
-Note: this rate limiter is only for demo purpose.
-And you need to implement a rate limiter with Redis for a cluster environment.
+<p>Note: this rate limiter is only for demo purpose.
+And you need to implement a rate limiter with Redis for a cluster environment. </p>

 ## How to run it
 Pre-requisite: OpenJDK 8, and JAVA_HOME had been set correctly